nojronatron/nojronatron.github.io/continuing-education/dotnet-csharp-stuff.md

 - Can use `with` expression for non-destructive copying.
 - Much better performance than a Class or a Struct.

-Immutability is not always appropriate, but is more and more believed to be a good thing.
+Immutability is not always appropriate, and current trends indicate increasing usage.

 - Make a Class immutable by eliminating setters from the Properties.